 Warm water can get rid of germs, just as long as it’s hot enough.
-Washing clothes at 40°C will reduce the amount of germs on them but washing at 60°C will achieve a far greater reduction (though washing at this temperature should be reserved for very tough washing situations, such as when you’re disinfecting clothes).
-However, washing with water alone is unlikely to completely remove the bacteria, so you’ll want to use a good detergent like Persil to help you with this.
+Washing clothes at 40°C will reduce the amount of germs on them but washing at a higher temperature such as 60°C will achieve a far greater reduction.
+However, washing with water alone is unlikely to remove as many bacteria as washing with a good detergent like Persil .

 Does laundry detergent remove germs?